Ethiopian Pastor Killed When Crocodile Leaps Out & Attacks Him During Lake Baptism

 “He baptized the first person and he passed on to another one.
 All of a sudden, a crocodile jumped out of the lake and grabbed the pastor.”

-The crocodile bit Pastor Docho on his legs, back and hands.
-It was not done with his attack, and proceeded to try and drag the body into the lake.
+The crocodile bit Pastor Docho on his legs, back, and hands.
+It was not done with his attack and proceeded to try and drag the man into the lake.
 However, quick-thinking fishermen and residents used fishing nets to foil the crocodile’s efforts.
 Unfortunately, the local residents and fishermen could not save the pastor and he succumbed to his wounds.
-The crocodile gave up his prey and escaped to the lake.
+The crocodile gave up and escaped to the lake.

 Lake Abaya, situated near the city of Arba Minch in southern Ethiopia, is the country’s second largest lake.
 Arba Minch lies approximately 310 miles southwest of Addis Ababa, the nation’s capital city.
 The incident took place in the Lante locality of Arba Minch.
-Social media reports state that the pastor had Lonely Planet, a website dedicated to travelling, has a brief but very clear description of this lake.
+Social media reports state that Lonely Planet, a website dedicated to traveling, has a brief but very clear description of this lake.
 It seems as if the lake lacks the natural resources to sustain the large population of crocodiles that inhabit it.
 Therefore, Lake Abaya has a reputation for its “aggressive” crocodiles who target humans.

 “Divided by the lyrical ‘Bridge of God’ from Lake Chamo, beautiful Abaya is Ethiopia’s second-largest lake.
 Its peculiar reddish-brown waters are a result of elevated natural concentrations of suspended sediments, and it has a large population of crocodiles, which are said to be aggressive towards people and animals because the lake has few fish, their preferred food.”

 Although this news story was not reported by the Ethiopian press, the story soon gained traction on social media.
-Eye witness accounts of the incident were given until BBC Amharic investigated the story and interviewed witnesses.
-According to reports, his church members are devastated by the pastor’s loss.
+Eyewitness accounts of the incident were given until BBC Amharic investigated the story and interviewed witnesses.
+According to reports, his church members are devastated by the loss of their pastor.